mhos45/butterfly-image-classification/README.md

 <br/>

 > **Upload a butterfly photo → Get the species name + confidence instantly.**
-> Built with 5 pretrained CNN models, fine-tuned on real butterfly data, and deployed as a Flask web app.
+> Built with 5 pretrained CNN models and the best model is chosen to predict the final butterfly class based on the 5 models used and deployed as a Flask web app.

 </div>